omarbelkady/ReactJS/Hooks/README.md

 ####  The useState Hook
-- This hook is used so that it can enable you to have a certain state within your functional component
+- Enables you to manage state within your functional component
 - The way its used is by passing as an argument the initial state to the function(useState) and it outputs the current state
 - However, another function must be present to update the value of the state because you must remember to never update the state directly